rage/programming-24/data/part-4/4-definite-iteration.md

 Please write a function named `palindromes`, which takes a string argument and returns `True` if the string is a palindrome.
 Palindromes are words which are spelled exactly the same backwards and forwards.

-Please also write a main function which asks the user to type in words until they type in a palindrome:
+Please also write a main program which asks the user to type in words until they type in a palindrome:

 <sample-output>